openebs-archive/openebs-docs/docs/installation.md

 ### Install OpenEBS using OpenEBS Helm Charts

-You have now set up helm and RBAC by following above [step](/docs/next/installation.html#setup-helm-rbac).
-Next, you should clone the latest OpenEBS repository.
-If you have cloned OpenEBS repository already, verify that it is updated.
+You have now set up helm and RBAC by following the above [step](/docs/next/installation.html#setup-helm-rbac).
+Next, you must clone the latest OpenEBS repository.
+If you have already cloned the OpenEBS repository, verify that it is updated.

-Latest OpenEBS repo can cloned and latest version can be packaged using following commands.
+The latest OpenEBS repository can be cloned and latest version can be packaged using following commands:

 ```
 git clone https://github.com/openebs/openebs.git
 helm package openebs/k8s/charts/openebs
 ```

 This will create a _.tgz_ file.
-This file will be used in following execution.
-Update new OpenEBS chart using following commands.
+This file will be used to execute the following.
+Update the new OpenEBS chart using the following commands.

 ```
 git clone https://github.com/openebs/charts.git